csi-greifflab/embedairr/README.md

 - --cdr3_path (str, optional): Path to the CDR3 CSV file.
 Only required when calculating CDR3 sequence embeddings.
 - --context (int, optional): Number of amino acids to include before and after the CDR3 sequence.
 Default is 0.
 - --layers (str, optional): Representation layers to extract from the model.
 Default is the last layer.
 Example: --layers -1 6.
+- --extract_logits (str, optional): If true, logits from selected layers will be exported to file.
+Default is false.
 - --extract_embeddings (str, optional): Set the embedding return types.
 Choose one or more from: pooled, unpooled, false.
 Default is pooled.
 - --extract_cdr3_embeddings (str, optional): Set the CDR3 embedding return types.
 Choose one or more from: pooled, unpooled, false.
 Requires --cdr3_path to be set.
 Default is pooled.
 - --extract_attention_matrices (str, optional): Set the attention matrix return types.
 Choose one or more from: false, all_heads, average_layer, average_all.
 Default is false.
 - --extract_cdr3_attention_matrices (str, optional): Set the CDR3 attention matrix return types.
 Choose one or more from: false, all_heads, average_layer, average_all.
 Requires --cdr3_path to be set.
 Default is false.
 - --batch_size (int, optional): Batch size for loading sequences.
 Default is 1024.
 - --discard_padding (bool, optional): Discard padding tokens from unpooled embeddings output.
 Default is False.
 - --max_length (int, optional): Length to which sequences will be padded.
-Default is 140.
+Default is length of longest sequence in input file.
+If shorter than longest sequence, will forcefully default to length of longest sequence.
-- --batch_writing (str, optional): When True, embedair preallocates the required disk space and writes each batch of outputs to disk.
-When False, all outputs are stored in RAM and written to disk at once after computation has finished.
+- --batch_writing (str, optional): When True, embedair preallocates the required disk space and writes each batch of outputs to .npy files.
+When False, all outputs are stored in RAM and written to disk at once after computation has finished and stored as .pt files.
 Default is True.
 - --disable_special_tokens (str, optional): When True, embedair disables pre- and appending BOS/CLS and EOS/SEP tokens before embedding.
 Default is false.